yassminarlen/Creating-barchart-tableau/README.md

 Repeat the process but with the variable "County" under the Additional Measere Data, table.
 But this time drag and drop "County" to the Columns box.
 ![Columns and Rows](https://github.com/yassminarlen/Creating-histogram-tableau/blob/main/Columns%20and%20Rows.png?raw=true)

+>The 2022 County Health Rankings included food insecurity as a health risk.
+Food insecurity means there is a lack of consistent food, the limited access to food increases the chances of negative health outcomes like weight-gain, or premature death.
+Food insecurity also measures the ability of individuals and families to secure balanced meals.

-5. You now have a histogram that displays the SUM of people facing food insecurity in each county in Arizona.
+5. You now have a barchart that displays the SUM of people facing food insecurity in each county in Arizona.
 The NULL could be excluded for presenstation purposes.